 Electrons are negatively charged particles that exist in a cloud around the nucleus of an atom.
-They are unimaginably small, so small that quantum mechanics is needed to explain their peculiar behaviour, as far as physics has been able to determine they are a fundamental particle.
-For the scope of this encyclopedia, it is best to imagine electrons as tiny particles that "orbit" the nucleus of an atom (other resources below for a more advanced interpretation).
+They are unimaginably small, so small that quantum mechanics is needed to explain their peculiar behaviour, and as far as physics has been able to determine they are a fundamental particle.
+For the scope of this encyclopedia, it is best to imagine electrons as tiny particles that "orbit" the nucleus of an atom (the other resources below will provide a more advanced interpretation).
 However, instead of the gravitational force that's responsible for moons orbiting planets, the electromagnetic forces causing the electrons to "orbit" the nuclei.
 For more on the physics of electrons please see hyperphysics.

-Electricity is the flow of electrons through a conductor (usually in the form of a wire, this flow is called a current.
+Electricity is the flow of electrons through a conductor, usually in the form of a wire, this flow is called an electric current.
 In order for this flow to occur, electrons must break their atomic bond (electricity is the flow of electrons, not the flow of electrons and the nuclei they happen to be bonded to).
 Breaking the atomic bond between an electron and its nucleus requires an input of energy which causes the electron to overcome the electromagnetic force constraining it and thus flow freely.
-This needed energy can be harnessed from a number of different sources, a few examples are:
+This needed energy can be harnessed from a number of different sources, and a few examples are:

-Electric generators are devices that use the principle of electromagnetic induction - this is the process of moving a conductor through a magnetic field in order to create electron flow.
-Note: only a relative movement of the conductor and and magnetic field are needed, meaning the magnetic field could be moving and the conductor stationary.
+Electric generators are devices that use the principle of electromagnetic induction—this is the process of moving a conductor through a magnetic field in order to create electron flow.
+Note: only a relative movement of the conductor and magnetic field are needed, meaning the magnetic field could be moving while the conductor is stationary.
 When the electrons in the conductor pass through a magnetic field (if the field is strong enough and the conductors relative velocity through the field is fast enough) then the bonds to their nuclei will be broken and a flow will be induced.
 In order to induce a high level of electron flow a great deal of energy is needed in order to create relative velocity between the conductor and magnets.

 Chemical reactions inside of batteries also create an electromotive force causing electrons to flow in a circuit.
 Photons (light energy) can also cause electrons to flow when they strike a photovoltaic cell.